Week 8 NFL odds, lines, spreads, predictions: Picks, best bets today from proven model

 Another one of its Week 8 NFL predictions: the Falcons (-7.5, 44.5) cover versus the Dolphins in over 50% of simulations.
 If it wasn't for the Giants' collapse versus Denver, then Miami would have had, by far, the worst Week 7.
 Miami had nearly as many turnovers (four) as points (six) in a 31-6 loss to Cleveland.
 Tua Tagovailoa had three interceptions for the second straight game, becoming the first quarterback to do that since Philip Rivers in 2019.

 Miami ranks bottom-eight in the four key stats of points scored, yards gained, scoring defense and total defense.
-It also has the third-worst turnover differential (-6) and has to make a trip to Atlanta, where Michael Penix Jr. is discernibly better than when in an away stadium.
-The quarterback has a 95.2 passer rating over his career at home, compared to a 67.8 mark on the road.
-SportsLine's model projects Penix to have three more touchdown passes than interceptions, on average, while Tagovailoa has an equal TD:INT.
-With that, the Falcons cover, and the model also says the Over hits in well over 60% of simulations.
+It also has the third-worst turnover differential (-6) and has to make a trip to Atlanta.
+Michael Penix Jr. (knee) is questionable, but Kirk Cousins is arguably the best backup in the league, so Atlanta should be in a good spot under center regardless in a game the model projects will go Over the total in nearly 70% of simulations as well.
 See which other teams to pick here.

 How to make Week 8 NFL picks